winesapOS/winesapOS/README.md

 **Solution:**

-1. **Change the file system label of at least the root file system** on one of the winesapOS drives.
+1. **Change the file system label and UUID of at least the root file system** on one of the winesapOS drives.
 It is recommended to change all of the labels on that same drive. **This can cause an unbootable system.** Manually review the contents of `/etc/fstab` to ensure it is correct.

     ```
+    # Labels can be changed on mounted file systems.
     lsblk -o name,label
     export DEVICE=vda
     sudo -E exfatlabel /dev/${DEVICE}2 wos-drive0